HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 {{ figure_markup(
   image="third-party-content-encoding-by-year.png",
-  caption="Percentage of third-party script requests by content encoding type and by year", description="Bar chart showing first-party content-encoding trends for the period from 2020 to 2022.
+  caption="Percentage of third-party script requests by content-encoding type and by year", description="Bar chart showing first-party content-encoding trends for the period from 2020 to 2022.
 In 2020 12% of content has no compression, in 2021 11% and in 2022 12%.
 In 2020 24% of content has brotli compression, in 2021 30% and in 2022 29%.
 In 2020 64% of content has gzip compression, in 2021 59% and in 2022 60%.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=1920216281&format=interactive",
   sheets_gid="1568790776",